 3.1.
-Following article 6.3 of the Charter, the duties of the Vice-Chairman are to:
+Following article 6.3 of the Charter, the duties of the Vice-Chair are to:

-• Perform all the duties of the Chairman in his / her absence, inability or refusal to act
+• Perform all the duties of the Chair in his / her absence, inability or refusal to act

 • Provide direction to the standing and ad hoc committees as needed